-Letters should be written and dated during the year prior to the 2022-23 application deadline.
+- Letters of evaluation should be written during the year immediately prior to the application deadline.

-Note: If you are a reapplicant, the committee will accept two (2) letters of evaluation from the immediate past application cycle as long as they were written no more than one (1) years prior to the date you originally applied and meet all current requirements.
+Note for Reapplicants: Two (2) letters of evaluation from the immediate past application cycle may be submitted as long as they were written no more than one (1) years prior to the date you originally applied and meet all current requirements.
 The third letter must be new and dated for the current admission cycle year.

 One (1) Clinical Letter of Evaluation